aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/clickhouse-sink-connector.md

 and exactly-once delivery:

-1. **No exactly-once delivery after restore**: The connector does not guarantee exactly-once delivery after a restore, power-off, or service forking.
-This may result in duplicate records in ClickHouse.
+1. **No exactly-once delivery after restore**: The connector does not guarantee exactly-once delivery after the ClickHouse service is restored from a backup, powered off, or forked.
+However, at least once delivery is guaranteed, which may result in duplicate records in ClickHouse.

 1. **Manual removal of duplicate records**: If duplicates occur, manually remove them to maintain data consistency in ClickHouse.